dart-lang/pub/doc/repository-spec-v2.md

 The server is allowed to consider the publishing incomplete until the `GET` request for `<finalize-upload-url>` has been issued.
 Once this request has succeeded the package is considered successfully published.
-If the server has caches that need to expire before newly published packages becomes available, or it has other out-of-band approvals that need to be given it's reasonable to inform the user about this in the `<message>`.
+If the server has caches that need to expire before newly published packages become available, or it has other out-of-band approvals that need to be given it's reasonable to inform the user about this in the `<message>`.